ClickerMonkey/iteratez/README.md

 - You can chain [views](#views) which don't cause iteration until an [operation](#operations) or [mutation](#mutations) are called.
 - You can call [mutations](#mutations) to affect the underlying source.
 - You can call [operations](#operations) to iterate and produce a result.
+- You can create a [reusable function](#reusable-function) to perform operations repeatedly.
 - [Create your own iterator.](#custom-iterators)

 You can see all of these features in the [examples](#examples) below.